maxdiluca/virtualrealitylab/content/authors/P_Pragadheeswaran_Ganapathy/index.md

   - Project Students
 ---

-Pragadheeswaran Ganapathy is listed as an MSc student in the VR Lab, supervised by Eyal Ofek.
-His project area is XR, graphics and HCI, with the source sheet listing the project title **Gaussian splting for VR**.
+Pragadheeswaran Ganapathy is an MSc student in the VR Lab, supervised by Eyal Ofek.
+His project area is XR, graphics and HCI, and his project title is **Gaussian splatting for VR**.